 Free mobile data and calls for pay monthly customers

-Vodafone is offering half a million customers and all vulnerable users on pay monthly plans unlimited data for 30 days during the Coronavirus crisis.
+Vodafone is offering half a million customers, all vulnerable users on pay monthly plans and NHS staff unlimited data for 30 days during the Coronavirus crisis.
 Customers should check the VeryMe rewards in the My Vodafone app for more details.

 O2 has also extended its support to customers, waiving data charges for advice and support services, and awarding all pay monthly customers free access to unlimited voice calls.